Frontier Software

 Pointer Events

-At time of writing there are 11 pointer events.
+At time of writing there are 11 pointer events, some of which behave differently for with hover and without hover screens.

 Properties common to all of these include: